St Joseph's Roman Catholic Church, Hay-on-Wye: Church interior

 Another parishioner salvaged some of the original stained glass windows from a skip, repurposing some of the stained glass windows.
 The two large stained glass windows at the back of the church date to the 1967 refurbishment.

 In the late 1990s, former Parish Priest Fr.
 Tim Maloney commissioned parishioner Caitriona Cartwright to create a bespoke set of Stations of the Cross.
 Local artisan and stonemason Caitriona carved the Stations of the Cross using slate from local Welsh quarries.
 Wales claims to have "roofed the world" with its slate.
 The text font was inspired by the letter cutting of headstones around the time of the first Tabernacle Chapel.
 Caitriona's other religious artwork include a baptismal font in another church.
+In 2025, the stations of the cross were replaced by a denoted traditional set of stations.

+Original Methodist architectural documents state that the chapel measuring 41 feet by 30 feet and was designed to accommodate a congregation of nearly 260 (presumably mostly standing), i.e. 5 square feet per person.

 Church exterior

 The church building is within the Hay Conservation area, but is not Grade II listed.
 The conservation area includes the entire medieval town of Hay-on-Wye.